Stormwater Utility Program

 I made a comment and your choosing what is published and what's not? this so so greasy.
 You people work for us cause without our money you don't have a job.
 So now I have to tell the world through social media how we don't have a say and if we try to voice our concerns the county won't listen.

-Phil D asked about 2 months ago
+Phil D asked 8 months ago

 Our records show that this is your first post on this project, but thank you for taking the time to leave us a comment.